 Founded by John Dewey, the original Dewey School formed in the early 1900’s, was an experimental laboratory of education, which included a kitchen lab.
 The Dewey School tenants included education as a practice of democracy and learning by doing.
 Cooking, to Dewey, was a central vehicle for teaching critical and intuitive thinking and unifying knowledge with experience.
 The Dewey School teachers believed that cooking, eating, and conversing in a social setting were key ingredients for educating young members of society into a life of inquiry and community participation.
 We modeled our John Dewey Institute workshop after these founding principles.

-- Gain an understanding about the complex dynamics of practical and theoretical learning within an experiential setting.
+- Gain an understanding of the complex dynamics of practical and theoretical learning within an experiential setting.

-- Begin to incorporate the Dewey Tenets into your teaching.
+- Learn strategies for incorporating the Dewey Tenets into your teaching.

 - Experience cooking, tasting, and eating as a way to learn about inquiry.

 - Develop critical-thinking exercises that you can apply in the classroom.